 Linear Phase Filters and Transparency

 The plugin operates with linear phase filters, ensuring smooth processing without phase shifts or unwanted artifacts.
-The sound remains transparent whether I’m working on a delicate vocal or a dense mix.
+Whether I’m working on a delicate vocal or a dense mix, the sound remains transparent.
 There’s no unnatural tonal coloration or loss of detail.
 This is especially useful when working with acoustic instruments or vocals that need to retain their natural warmth and presence.

 Dynamic Auto-Makeup Gain